paulund

 ./vendor/bin/phpstan analyse --debug src

-# Analyse specific error
+# Analyse a specific file

 ./vendor/bin/phpstan analyse --debug src/User.php

-# Generate baseline for debugging
+# Generate a named baseline for debugging

 ./vendor/bin/phpstan analyse --generate-baseline phpstan-baseline.neon